Top 5 Best Engagement Gifts (Plus Essential Gifting Guidelines)

 If you still want to give an engagement gift, that’s great.
 The gift you choose should meet these guidelines:

 - Something that can be enjoyed in the near future: An engagement isn’t a wedding; alas, it isn’t necessarily forever.
 Give something that the couple can enjoy in the near future, something that won’t be worth fighting over or dividing if they happen to split.

-- You may know only one of the two happy people well enough to know just what they like, so you can't be sure of pleasing both.
+- Something they can share: You may know only one of the two happy people well enough to know just what they like, so you can't be sure of pleasing both.
 The best you can do is give something that the two can share as an experience.

 So, given these constraints on engagement gift giving—something ephemeral, experimental, and rather small—what’s left?

 - Tickets to a near-term event: How about a play or a sporting event?
 Choose an event they would both enjoy.

 - Something for their home: Keep in mind that this should be smallish, portable, and something they can enjoy before they move in.
 For example:

-- a little photo or poster, alluding to a place they have been, or experience they share
+- Small photo or poster, alluding to a place they have been, or experience they share

-- a pair of soup bowls, coffee cups, or wine glasses
+- Pair of soup bowls, coffee cups, or wine glasses

-- a very minor appliance, something to make a food at least one of them likes—a teapot, a croque-monsieur maker, a coffee maker, or a popcorn popper
+- Very small appliance, something to make a food at least one of them likes—a teapot, a croque-monsieur maker, a coffee maker, or a popcorn popper

-- a flower or plant; a pot of bulbs, if it’s fall or winter, will give them something additional to look forward to in the spring
+- Flowers, a plant, or a pot of bulbs.
+If it’s fall or winter, the bulbs will give them something to look forward to in the spring.

-She may think she knows everything about the man she has chosen, but this little book will show there is much more she hasn't learned about him, no matter how long they have been dating.
+The bride-to-be may think she knows everything about the man she has chosen, but this little quiz book will show there is much more she hasn't learned about him, no matter how long they have been dating.

-There's also, of course, a little book for the groom: give the pair if you like.
+There's also, of course, a similar book for the groom: give the pair if you like.
 Small, fun, experimental, and ephemeral: a good engagement gift.